lnikolenko/blockchain-developer-bootcamp-final-project/README.md

 # Crypto Union
 This is a final project for Consensys Blockchain Developmer Bootcamp 2021.
 You can access the web app at https://crypto-union.herokuapp.com/.
 The smart contract is deployed on Ropsten at [0x6C9Ba1996215D403724973D27B06d4FF87605381](https://ropsten.etherscan.io/address/0x6C9Ba1996215D403724973D27B06d4FF87605381).
 [Here](https://drive.google.com/file/d/1bfSFt8QijuZ43yrzQ0zP2sri54UqGeFh/view?usp=sharing) is a screencast of me walking through the project.
 Feel free to download the video, if it is not loading in the browser.
+Here is my Ethereum wallet for the certificate 0xB1d1dE7bF93192737c5BF1ED6bb4cfbBdbE4B17a.

 **Note:** because I am using a free version of Heroku, the website might take a while to load or display an application error on the first load.
 Just refresh the page if that happens.
 - [design pattern decisions](https://github.com/lnikolenko/blockchain-developer-bootcamp-final-project/blob/main/design_pattern_decisions.md)